MoGhariebmohamed/alx-system_engineering-devops/README.md

 #!/bin/bash
-repo for the project of shell navigation basics
+repo for the project of shell navigation